 Michaela Clinton, Camp Director in Denver, worked at camps for 15 years before joining Steve & Kate’s.
 She was “drawn to the educational philosophy of letting kids express themselves in ways they may have never been able to before.”

 At Steve & Kate’s, students design their own summer camp experience.
-They are given the choice of several different kinds of activities, including sports, cooking, music studio, and robotics.
+They are given the choice of several different kinds of activities, including sports, cooking, music studio, robotics and other stem activities.
 Campers are allowed to pursue whatever interests them at any given moment during the day.
 As Cubelets encourage discovery through play, they are a natural fit for the open exploration style of learning that is a hallmark of the Steve & Kate’s camp experience.

 “We use Cubelets in our Coding and Robotics studio as the robotics component,” Ms. Clinton says.
 “We have open play time for most of the day, so campers utilize plastic mats on the floor to run their robots in all kinds of shapes and sizes.”